-Pinterest is the no.1 tool with a massive effect on blogs’ traffic.
+Pinterest is the no.1 tool with a massive effect on blog traffic.

-But you can’t just throw up a bunch of pins onto Pinterest and think you’ll succeed.
+But you can’t just pin a bunch of pins onto Pinterest and think you’ll succeed.

 You need a clear strategy, a feed worth following and be consistent with pinning to succeed on Pinterest.

 TABLE OF CONTENT